 California Assault & Battery: What You Need To Know

 Understanding assault and battery is sometimes difficult.
 Often, the crimes are charged together.
 Therefore, many people consider them to be a single crime.
 The truth is, you can be charged with assault and battery separately.
 However, battery typically isn’t charged without assault even though the reverse is not always true.
-Here’s what you need to understand about assault and battery and how you can protect your rights after being charged with this crime.
+Criminal Charges can often be complex but here’s what you need to understand about assault and battery and how you can protect your rights after being charged with this crime.

 What is Assault?